 The reason for this is actually quite sensible: the tracks towards the centre of the disk are obviously moving more slowly, so you can’t pack the bits in quite as closely (due to limitations in the magnetic media).
 You can use a higher bitrate at the edge of the disk than in the middle.
 Many platforms, for example the Commodore 64 1541 drive, changed bitrate this way.

 But Macintosh disks used a constant bitrate and changed the speed that the disk spun instead to achieve the same effect…

-Anyway: FluxEngine will read them fine on a conventional drive.
+Anyway: FluxEngine will read them fine on conventional drives.
 Because it’s clever.

 You should end up with an

 mac.img which is 1001888 bytes long (for a normal